 Attributes are typically used to associate semantic metadata with the variables in a data source.
-Attributes are similar to variables in their range of types and values, except that they are somewhat limited when compared to those for variables.
+Attributes are similar to variables in their range of types and values, except that they are somewhat limited when compared to those for variables: they cannot use structure types

 Attributes defined at the top-level within a group are also referred to as “group attributes”.
 Attributes defined at the top-level of the default or root group are “global attributes,” which many file formats such as HDF4 or netCDF formally recognize.